 - By company size: Adjust your targeting and offers for SMBs, mid-market firms, and enterprise-level prospects.

-- By role or job function: Focus on the people making decisions — whether that’s an IT director, a marketing lead, or a finance manager.
+- By role or job function: Focus on the people who are making decisions, such as an IT director, marketing lead, or finance manager.

-- By behavior: Reconnect with users based on their previous actions — like visiting your site, using a free tool, or reading your content.
+- By behavior: Reengage with users based on their previous actions, such as visiting your website, using a free tool, or reading your content.

 - By buying stage: Tailor your message to where prospects are in their journey (awareness, consideration, decisions)